nasa/HyperCP/README_configuration.md

 Click 'Save/Close' or 'Save As' to save the configuration file.
 SeaBASS headers will be updated automatically to reflect your selection in the Configuration window.

+ ## Level 0 (RAW) Files

+ Raw filenames for autonomously collected data (i.e., SolarTracker, pySAS, DALEC, So-Rad) have no restrictions as these files contain data from all three radiometers in one file.

+ Manual-acquisition TriOS raw files, as exported in Matlab compatible format (ASCII, .mlb, see MSDA_XE Advanced Manual and [Measurement Procedure Document D-6](https://frm4soc2.eumetsat.int/sites/default/files/inline-files/FRM4SOC-2_D-06_MeasurementProcedure_v3.1_24032023_RBINS_EUMETSAT_signed.pdf)) comprise one file per sensor (i.e., Li, Lt, Es).
+These files have certain filename restrictions in HyperCP.
+ - Raw filenames should contain the string "SAM_DDDD", where DDDD refers to the serial number of the instrument.
+ - They should contain a date/time signature and/or a station/cast signature
+ - Datetime signatures should conform to one of the following conventions: YYYYMMDD_hhmmss, YYYY_MM_DD_hh_mm_ss, YYYYMMDD_hh_mm_ss,YYYY_MM_DD_hhmmss
+ - Station/cast signatures should be in the format "SSCCX", where SS is the station number and CC is the cast number.
+X designates the acquisition as normal ("S") or caps-on-darks ("D").
+ - The datetime and station/cast signatures should be set apart from the rest of the name with a seperator such as "_" or "-".
+ - For example, a triplet of raw files might be named "SAM_0123_20250625_191500_0101S.mlb","SAM_0124_20250625_191500_0101S.mlb", and "SAM_0125_20250625_191500_0101S.mlb".

+ If a station/cast designation is provided, this will supercede any datetime stamp provided, and higher level data will contain the station/cast designation as well as the datetime of the start of the raw file (provided in the data).

+ Additional conventions for raw filenaming are permitted, though largely ignored in higher level data filenaming.
+ One convention might be GEE_SSCCX_SAM_DDDD, where:
+- G indicates the region/site (i.e., A for the AAOT);
+- EE indicates the campaign number (i.e., 01-99);
+- SS indicates the station number (i.e., 01-99);
+- CC indicates the cast number (i.e., 01-99);
+- X indicates the data type (i.e., D for dark, S for the actual above-water measurements)
+- DDDD indicates the device serial number (anything alphanumerical identifying the sensor operated in the field)
+- For example, a raw file might be named "A99_0101S_SAM_0123.mlb"

+Another that conforms more closely with SeaBASS conventions would be EXPERIMENT_CRUISE_PLATFORM_DATETIME_SAM_DDDD_SSCCX, where:
+- EXPERIMENT and CRUISE are self explanatory (and agreed upon with SeaBASS staff prior to submission)
+- PLATFORM refers to the ship or tower, etc. the sensor is mounted on
+- DATETIME, SAM_DDDD, and SSCCX conform to the norms listed above
+- For example "FICE_FICE2025_AAOT_20250625_191500_SAM_0123.mlb" or "FICE_FICE2025_AAOT_20250625_191500_SAM_0123_0101S.mlb"

+Regardless of the raw filenames for the individual instruments, the higher level data will either conform to the data start time and SSCCX designiation, or the datetime designation provided.
+(Keep in mind that from L1A onwards, the three files become one.)

  ## Level 1A Processing